Evidence-Based Liquid Biopsy Knowledge

 Scenarios Where ctDNA Has Limited Value:

 Bottom Line: Pancreatic cancer demonstrates both the promise and limitations of ctDNA testing.
 While MRD detection provides strong prognostic information (HR 3.9-12.2) with substantial lead time (4.5-6.5 months), the "low-shedder" biology results in sensitivity of only 43-71%, limiting its negative predictive value.
-Molecular profiling identifies actionable targets in a meaningful subset of patients - particularly emerging KRAS G12D inhibitors for ~40% of patients and proven PARP inhibitor therapy for BRCA-mutated disease.
-However, most pancreatic cancer patients lack targetable alterations, and ctDNA cannot replace standard monitoring with CA19-9 and imaging.
-The field awaits results from interventional trials (ESPAC-6, CONKO-009) to establish whether acting on ctDNA results improves survival outcomes.
+The therapeutic landscape is rapidly evolving: zoldonrasib (RMC-9805) achieved a 30% ORR in KRAS G12D-mutant PDAC with 86% of evaluable patients showing >50% ctDNA decrease, representing a major advance for ~40% of patients.
+Together with proven PARP inhibitor therapy for BRCA-mutated disease (7-12% of patients), actionable targets now exist for a meaningful proportion of pancreatic cancer patients.
+Variant-specific KRAS ctDNA monitoring has emerged as a pharmacodynamic biomarker, with G12D ctDNA clearance predicting survival in metastatic disease. ctDNA cannot replace standard monitoring with CA19-9 and imaging, but the field is advancing rapidly with both new therapeutic options and interventional trials (ESPAC-6, CONKO-009) testing MRD-directed treatment strategies.

 References